eucalyptus/euca-demo/doc/install-hp-gol01-d8-manual.md

     # sed -i -e "/^CLOUD_OPTS=/s/\"$/ -Xmx=2G\"/" /etc/eucalyptus/eucalyptus.conf
     ```

-10. (MC): Configure Management Console with Cloud Controller and Walrus addresses
+10. (MC): Configure Management Console with User Facing Services Address

     The clchost parameter within console.ini is misleadingly named, as it should reference the
     public IP of the host running User Facing Services.